RatneshSingh/dotplot/README.md

     -font_size|fs       font_size [ 10 ]
     -dotsize|ds         dotsize [ 3 ]
     -no_grid_lines|ngl  no_grid_lines
+    -zoom_on_hits|zh    zoom plotting on the hit regions only.
+    -equal_block|eb     assigne equal block for each query/subject irrespective of their size. each entry will not on scale to each other.
     -verbose|v          verbose
     -svg                print image as svg. could not make it to print text.Only dotplot.